 - Students in grades 9-12

 - Candidates who show initiative, action-orientation, coachability, and a fit with our values.
-We look for students who show to us that they have what it takes to become successful entrepreneurs.
+Essentially, we look for students who show to us that they have what it takes to become successful entrepreneurs.

 - No minimum grade or activity involvement requirements